sebug/mce_translator/README.md

 This projects aims to provide an easy way to put new translations into TinyMCE from a simple tabular format.

-It also serves for me to explore some ideas linked to zippers ( http://en.wikipedia.org/wiki/Zipper_(data_structure) ).
+<del>It also serves for me to explore some ideas linked to zippers ( http://en.wikipedia.org/wiki/Zipper_(data_structure) ).</del>

+Forget that, they are actually not the right tool for the job.
+Simple recursion is better adapted.

 To read the CSV input, it uses [FSharp.Data](http://fsharp.github.io/FSharp.Data/).
 It can be installed using NuGet ([See the instructions for MacOS X nuget use](http://orientman.wordpress.com/2012/12/29/for-the-record-how-to-run-nuget-exe-on-os-x-mountain-lion/)).